Anyonic quasiparticles of hardcore anyons: Conclusions

-We have found that systems of anyons can support the formation of anyonic quasiparticles, and that the charge and braiding properties of the emergent anyons can differ from the properties of the original anyons.
-We have also shown that Laughlin states with noninteger $q$ provide models of anyons, where these phenomena occur.
-Braiding one of the original anyons around another one gives a phase factor of $e^{2\pi i q}$ on the wavefunction, while braiding one of the emergent anyons of charge $p_k/q$ around another one of charge $p_j/q$ with $p_k$ and $p_j$ positive integers gives a phase factor of $e^{i2\pi p_k p_j/q}$ on the wavefunction if there is screening in the system.
-We have shown numerically that screening occurs for $q=3/2$ and $q=5/2$.
-Given the plasma analogy for the Laughlin wavefunctions, we expect screening to occur for all $q$ below a certain value (which is about $70$ for continuous systems\cite{tong}).
+We have shown that systems consisting of many anyons can support the formation of anyonic quasiparticles, and that the braiding properties of the emergent anyons can differ from the properties of the original anyons.
+We have also shown that Laughlin states with non-integer $q$ provide models of anyons, where these phenomena occur.
+The considered models are defined on lattices, and a continuum limit, in which the particles can be practically anywhere in the two-dimensional plane, can be approached by increasing the number of lattice sites, while keeping the number of particles and the total magnetic flux fixed.
+In these systems, the wavefunction changes by the phase factor $e^{2\pi i q}$ if one exchanges two of the original anyons twice in the counterclockwise direction.
+In the continuum limit, the anyonic wavefunction without emergent quasiparticles maps to a state in the lowest Landau level ground state basis of the many-anyon continuum Hamiltonian studied in \cite{ouvry1}.

-The work motivates several further investigations.
-In particular, it would be interesting to see which types of anyons can be hosted by systems of various types of non-Abelian anyons.
-It would also be interesting to look for possible physical implementations and to investigate which implications the possibility to form anyons of anyons have on which types of quantum gates can be done within a given system.
+For the emergent anyons, we have shown analytically that if they are properly screened, then the wavefunction changes by the phase factor $e^{i2\pi p_k p_j/q}$ if one braids an emergent anyon, consisting of $p_k$ basic hole type quasiparticles (or $-p_k$ basic particle type quasiparticles if $p_k<0$), around another emergent anyon, consisting of $p_j$ basic hole type quasiparticles (or $-p_j$ basic particle type quasiparticles if $p_j<0$).
+We have shown numerically that the emergent anyons are screened for the lattice models with $q=3/2$ and $q=5/2$, and also when the continuum limit is approached.
+Given the plasma analogy for the Laughlin states, we expect that this result holds also for other values of non-integer $q$, as long as $q$ is not too large.
+We have found that the emergent anyons have radii of order a few lattice constants when the number of flux units per lattice site is one.